-Family Psychiatry of North Jersey is fully committed to providing families and individuals with all of the resources and support they need to achieve behavioral health solutions and optimal mental well-being.
+Family Psychiatry and Therapy is fully committed to providing families and individuals with all of the resources and support they need to achieve behavioral health solutions and optimal mental well-being.
 That’s why we offer a wide variety of therapy services for children, teens and adults, including individual and group therapy, depression and anxiety counseling, psychiatric consultation and more.
 In this post, we’ll be teaching you more about panic attacks and introducing you to a few proven strategies you can use to soothe them.

 Understanding Panic Attacks

 According to the Anxiety and Depression Association of America (ADAA), “a panic attack is the abrupt onset of intense fear or discomfort that reaches a peak within minutes.”
 It also asserts that an episode must feature at least four of the following symptoms in order to be classified as a panic attack:

 - Palpitations, pounding heart, or accelerated heart rate